-GR 30

-ELECTRONIC FILING AND SERVICE
+GR 30 ELECTRONIC FILING AND SERVICE

-(a) Definitions.

-(1) "Electronic Filing" is the electronic transmission of information to a court or clerk for case processing.

-(2) "Electronic Document" is an electronic version of information traditionally filed in paper form, except for documents filed by facsimile which are addressed in GR 17.
-An electronic document has the same legal effect as a paper document.

-(3) "Electronic Filing Technical Standards" are those standards, not inconsistent with this rule, adopted by the Judicial Information System committee to implement electronic filing.

-(4) "Electronic signature" is an electronic image of the handwritten signature or other electronic sound, symbol, or process, of an individual; attached to or logically associated with an electronic record and executed or adopted by a person with the intent to sign the record, including but not limited to "/s/ [name of signatory]".

-(5) "Filer" is the person whose user ID and password are used to file an electronic document.
+- (a) Definitions. - (1) "Digital signature" is defined in RCW 19.34.020. - (2) (1) "Electronic Filing" is the electronic transmission of information to a court or clerk for case processing. - (3) (2) "Electronic Document" is an electronic version of information traditionally filed in paper form, except for documents filed by facsimile which are addressed in GR 17.
+An electronic document has the same legal effect as a paper document. - (4) (3) "Electronic Filing Technical Standards" are those standards, not inconsistent with this rule, adopted by the Judicial Information System committee to implement electronic filing. - (4) "Electronic Signature" is an electronic sound, symbol, or process attached to or logically associated with an electronic record and executed or adopted by a person with the intent to sign a document or record created, generated, sent, communicated, received, or stored by electronic means. - (5) "Filer" is the person whose user ID and password are used to file an electronic document.

+The form of "digital signature" that is acceptable is not limited to the procedure defined by chapter 19.34 RCW, but may include other equivalently reliable forms of authentication as adopted by local court rule or general order.
-(b) Electronic filing authorization, exception, service, and technology equipment.

-(1) The clerk may accept for filing an electronic document that complies with the Court Rules and the Electronic Filing Technical Standards.

-(2) A document that is required by law to be filed in non-electronic media may not be electronically filed.
+- (b) Electronic filing authorization, exception, service, and technology equipment. - (1) The clerk may accept for filing an electronic document that complies with the Court Rules and the Electronic Filing Technical Standards. - (2) A document that is required by law to be filed in non-electronic media may not be electronically filed.